15 Ways to Reduce Cart Abandonment in Your eCommerce Store

 8. Enable Live Chat

-Live chat can help answer any questions or issues a customer has that’s preventing them from going ahead and finalizing their order.
+Live chat can help answer any questions or issues that are preventing the shopper from finalizing their order.

 9. Use Exit-Intent Popups